griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 > Maybe remove

 6. HLA allele review: A comparison between HLA allele predictions between different algorithms and (if included) clinical HLA typing.
-This is important because we do not want to target candidates on for alleles that are not true to the patient.
+This is important because we do not want to predict candidates for alleles that are not in the patient.
 7. Review of multi-algorithm support for strong binding affinity: A description of the predicted binding affinity of candidates of interest.
 This section contains detailed notes of the review done using pVACview.
 8. Tumor type / driver variant review: What variants we expect to see and if they are known to drive tumor progression.
 These will be important neoantigen candidates to prioritize.
 9. Fusion review: Fusion candidates that need further review.